Best methods for attracting and retaining talented employees

 For one, a referral is a cheaper, faster way to hire an employee than having to sift through thousands of applications from a job board.
 A study by JobVite found that it takes an average of 29 days to hire a referred employee, 39 days to hire through a job posting, and 55 days to hire someone through a career site.

-Not only that, but a solid referral program transforms your workforce into recruiters, which is an excellent way to find new employees.
-Before you post new jobs on boards like Indeed, first ask around your organization to see if anyone knows someone that would be a good fit.
+A solid referral program can also transform your workforce into recruiters.
+This is an excellent way to find new employees.
+Therefore, before posting jobs on sites like Indeed, ask your current employees for referrals.
+They may know someone who would be a good fit for the open position.

 To further encourage your employees to provide you with solid referrals, you can offer incentives like monetary rewards for securing new hires.
 With the promise of some money or another type of reward, your employees will be more likely to find quality referrals for you.